piersfinlayson/otbiot-docker/python-libc/readme.txt

 This docker image differs from otbiot-python in that it also contains glibc compatible libc - useful for running mbus_tools for example.

+Libc pieces were copied from frolvlad/alpine-glibc (MIT license)

 Usage - without cron

 docker run -d -v ~/container-data/script1:/usr/src/app piersfinlayson/otbiot-python python script1.py